 Day 2 – Life was a bit easier today on the speaking with strangers front.
 They actually came to me today.
-I was picking the kids up from school and a few of Anya’s friends came over to say good-bye to her.
+I was picking the kids up from school and a few of our daughter’s friends came over to say good-bye to her.
 They started speaking with me too.
 Next thing you know 10 minutes went by and we were still chatting.
 Hey, I didn’t place any age restrictions on the conversations LOL Actually, I got along well with the 8 year olds.
 I think I have graduated from K to grade 3! 😉

 Later in the day, there was a very elderly woman who approached the kids and I. She was full of complements about the kids and asked if I had more children.
 I informed her 2 was enough.
 She said I should have more Guapo children :-).
 Oh goodness.
 I am too old for that!
 A good day for Learning the Spanish Language.

 Day 3 – Today wasn’t a spectacular day for the challenge, but it was a great day for us to be out exploring.
 I did have a few conversations in Spanish here and there, but no as long as I hoped for.
 The one I liked the best today was after we dropped the kids off at school.
 The Mother of girl in our sons’ class came to us and said “Our son is famous in our house.
 We are all talking about how well he is doing with Spanish now”.
 It was a nice start to the day not only to hear that info, but to completely understand what she was saying!